 Q8.
 Will my child with SEND be able to engage in activities with children without SEND?

-Stillness Infant School is an Inclusive School where all children regardless of their abilities are encouraged to take part in all activities we offer (unless they suffer from a physical disability that prevents them from engaging in the activity).
+Stillness Infant School is an Inclusive School where all children, regardless of their abilities, are encouraged to participate in all activities we offer (unless they suffer from a physical disability that prevents them from engaging in the activity).
 Where there are concerns about safety and access, further thought and consideration are put in place to ensure the needs are met; where applicable parents/carers are consulted and involved in planning.
 Detailed risk assessments are undertaken and put in place to ensure the welfare and well-being of every child.

 Q9.
-How are the teachers in school helped to teach children with SEND and what training do they receive?
+How do school teachers help teach children with SEND, and what training do they receive?
 The inclusion Manager's role is to support the class teacher in planning for children with SEND.

-- The school provides training and support to enable all staff to improve their teaching and their understanding of children and how they learn, including those with SEND.
-This includes school or Collaborative school training on SEN issues, such as Autism Spectrum Disorder (ASD), speech and language and specific learning difficulties. - Individual teachers and support staff attend training courses in-house/online or courses that are organised by outside agencies that are relevant to the needs of specific children in their class.
+- The school provides training and support to enable all staff to improve their teaching and understanding of children and how they learn, including those with SEND.
+This includes school or Collaborative school training on SEN issues, such as Autism Spectrum Disorder (ASD), speech and language and specific learning difficulties. - Individual teachers and support staff attend training courses in-house/online or courses organised by outside agencies relevant to the needs of specific children in their class.

 Q10.
-How will you support my child emotionally and socially and what measures do you have in place to prevent bullying?
+How will you support my child emotionally and socially and what measures are in place to prevent bullying?

-At Stillness Infant School we are aware that some children have 'heightened' emotional and social needs to be developed and nurtured.
-These can manifest themselves in a number of ways, including behavioural difficulties, anxiousness, being withdrawn and being uncommunicative.
+At Stillness Infant School, some children have 'heightened' emotional and social needs that must be developed and nurtured.
+These can manifest themselves in several ways, including behavioural difficulties, anxiousness, withdrawal, and uncommunicativeness.

-For children with social and emotional needs, we have Circle Time, run intervention programs and we will support children on a 1:1 basis to try to help boost their self-esteem and confidence; discussions may include such things as stranger awareness, conflict resolution, bereavement and bullying.
-The Specialist School Nurse Team may be contacted or IDS (Integrated Disability Service) for further advice, depending on the need.
+For children with social and emotional needs, we have Circle Time, run intervention programs and will support children on a 1:1 or small group basis to help boost their self-esteem and confidence; discussions may include stranger awareness, conflict resolution, bereavement and bullying.
+The Specialist School Nurse Team may be contacted for further advice depending on the need.
 We aim to empower children to build up the skill base that will enable them to try to solve the problem themselves, fostering independence and self-esteem.